apache/spark/docs/mllib-frequent-pattern-mining.md

 </div>
 </div>

-## Prefix Span
+## PrefixSpan

-Prefix Span is a sequential pattern mining algorithm described in [Mortazavi-Asl et al., Mining Sequential Patterns by Pattern-Growth: The PrefixSpan Approach](http://dx.doi.org/10.1109%2FTKDE.2004.77).
+PrefixSpan is a sequential pattern mining algorithm described in [Pei et al., Mining Sequential Patterns by Pattern-Growth: The PrefixSpan Approach](http://dx.doi.org/10.1109%2FTKDE.2004.77).
 We refer the reader to the referenced paper for formalizing the sequential pattern mining problem.

-MLlib's FP-growth implementation takes the following parameters:
+MLlib's PrefixSpan implementation takes the following parameters:

 * `minSupport`: the minimum support required to be considered a frequent sequential pattern.